Which Of The Following Studies Would Need Irb Approval

 1. Research Involving Direct Interaction with Human Subjects:

 • Surveys and Questionnaires: If your study involves administering surveys or questionnaires that collect identifiable private information, such as names, addresses, or social security numbers, it likely requires IRB approval.
-Even if the data is anonymized, the IRB may still need to review the study to ensure that participants are adequately informed about the purpose of the research and the confidentiality of their responses.
+Even if the data is anonymized, the IRB may still need to review the study to confirm that participants are adequately informed about the purpose of the research and the confidentiality of their responses.

 • Experiments: Experimental studies that involve manipulating variables and observing the effects on human subjects almost always require IRB approval.
 This includes experiments conducted in laboratories, classrooms, or field settings.
-The IRB will scrutinize the study design to ensure that it is ethically sound and that participants are not exposed to undue harm.
+The IRB will scrutinize the study design to check that it is ethically sound and that participants are not exposed to undue harm.

 • Focus Groups: Gathering data through focus groups, where participants discuss a particular topic or issue, also falls under the purview of the IRB.
-The IRB will evaluate the potential risks to participants, such as social stigma or emotional distress, and ensure that measures are in place to protect their privacy and well-being.
+The IRB will evaluate the potential risks to participants, such as social stigma or emotional distress, and check that measures are in place to protect their privacy and well-being.

 2. Research Involving Access to Identifiable Private Information:

 • Educational Record Reviews: Similarly, research that involves accessing and analyzing educational records to gather data about students requires IRB review, particularly if the data contains identifiable information.
-The IRB will evaluate the potential risks to students, such as academic stigmatization or discrimination, and ensure that measures are in place to protect their privacy.
+The IRB will evaluate the potential risks to students, such as academic stigmatization or discrimination, and confirm that measures are in place to protect their privacy.

 3. Research Involving Vulnerable Populations:

 • Individuals with Cognitive Impairments: Individuals with cognitive impairments, such as dementia or intellectual disabilities, may have difficulty understanding the risks and benefits of participating in research.
 Research involving these individuals requires special consideration and heightened IRB scrutiny.
-The IRB will ensure that appropriate safeguards are in place to protect their rights and welfare.
+The IRB will check that appropriate safeguards are in place to protect their rights and welfare.

 4. Research Involving Deception:

 • Deception in Research Design: Studies that involve deceiving participants about the true purpose or nature of the research require IRB approval.
 Deception is generally discouraged in research, but it may be justified in certain circumstances, such as when it is necessary to avoid bias or reactivity.
-The IRB will carefully evaluate the justification for deception and ensure that participants are debriefed after their participation.
+The IRB will carefully evaluate the justification for deception and check that participants are debriefed after their participation.

 5. Research Involving Biological Samples:

 • Collection of Biological Specimens: Studies that involve the collection of biological specimens, such as blood, saliva, or tissue samples, from human subjects require IRB approval.
-The IRB will assess the potential risks to participants, such as pain, discomfort, or infection, and ensure that appropriate safeguards are in place to protect their safety.
+The IRB will assess the potential risks to participants, such as pain, discomfort, or infection, and check that appropriate safeguards are in place to protect their safety.

 • Use of Existing Biological Specimens: Research that involves the use of existing biological specimens, such as samples stored in biobanks or repositories, may also require IRB review, especially if the samples are linked to identifiable information.
-The IRB will evaluate the potential risks to individuals, such as breach of confidentiality or genetic discrimination, and ensure that appropriate safeguards are in place to protect their privacy.
+The IRB will evaluate the potential risks to individuals, such as breach of confidentiality or genetic discrimination, and see to it that appropriate safeguards are in place to protect their privacy.

 Studies That May Not Require IRB Approval